A Grounded Biden Campaign Is Trying To Reach Voters In The Cloud

 But while Trump's videos might receive a lot of eyeballs, often drawn to provocative rhetoric, the Biden campaign believes its strength is empathy and explanation.
 It's taking cues from the unexpected success of a video from early January with Biden delivering remarks about Iran and Trump's actions in the region, which received over 600,000 views on Facebook.

-Biden, not known for the massive crowds or internet success of Donald Trump and Bernie Sanders, seems intrigued by the potential reach.
+Biden, not known for the massive crowds or internet success of Trump and Sanders, seems intrigued by the potential reach.

 "The irony is — virtual campaigning — I'll probably reach more people than I would out there shaking hands," he said in an interview with ABC's The View on Tuesday morning.